Best Health benefits of Manuka Honey: 31 Myths, FAQs Answered

 Yes, honey is kosher for Jews.

 This may be surprising as bees are not kosher.
-The reason why it is kosher is that it’s a product of nectar, which bees gather, store, and transport to their hives.
+The reason why it is kosher is that it’s a product of flower which bees gather, store, and transport to their hives.
 It’s then broken down and transformed into all sorts of bee products by the bee’s enzymes.
-It’s not digested by the bees to become honey.
-Hence, it’s not a product from the bee itself.
+It’s not digested by the bees.
+Hence, it is not a product from the bee itself.

-Pure, raw honey is kosher.
-Do note that it shouldn’t be processed with non-kosher flavourings.
+Pure, raw honey varieties are kosher.
+Do note that it should not be processed with additional non-kosher flavourings.

 Is Manuka Honey Pasteurized?

-Manuka honey is different as it produces a unique substance that is antibacterial.
+Manuka honey may be different as it produces a unique substance that is antibacterial.

 Most commercial bee products are pasteurised.
 This is to remove all bacteria and potentially dangerous toxins.
-However, this may decrease its beneficial properties.
-Most scientific studies show commercial pasteurized honey to be as beneficial as its raw form.
+However, some consumers worry that it may decrease its beneficial properties.
+Most scientific studies show commercial pasteurized food to be as beneficial as its raw form.

-There are some who prefer organic or raw honey that aren’t pasteurised.
+There are some who prefer organic or raw stuff that is not pasteurized.

 Is Manuka Honey Good for Diabetics?